kascheri12/kascheri12.github.io/pages/Golem-Network-Dashboard.md

 # Golem Network Dashboard

-#### I've built this dashboard to help track and visualize some key factors that I think are worth watching on the golem network.
+##### I've built this dashboard to help track and visualize some key factors that I think are worth watching on the golem network.
 I've been able to update the graphs every few days - if you appreciate this and would like to continue to see updates, please help out by showing your support.

+<br /><br />
 <div id="Golem-Network-Summary"></div>

 ### Golem Network Summary